 However, including closing costs when refinancing is possible only if it doesn’t impact your loan-to-value or debt-to-income ratio.

-Keep in mind, that the higher the LTV, the higher the interest rate.
+Remember that the higher the LTV, the higher the interest rate.
 For instance, if your loan amount, including closing costs and escrow, goes over 90% of the value of your home, then the interest rate for which you qualify will be higher than the one that you would qualify for with an LTV of 80%.
 In some cases you may not qualify for a higher LTV, depending upon credit scores, type of property, debt to income ratios, etc.

 In summary, you may be able to reduce your out-of-pocket costs and finance them as part of the mortgage, but you should consult with a loan counselor.
 They can help you assess whether the larger payment amount and possibly higher interest rate are worthwhile for your particular situation.
 Depending on how long you’ve had your home and your mortgage, current interest rates may allow you to finance your closing costs, and even take out additional cash with a new monthly payment less than your existing payment.
 We can help you evaluate all of your options!